liumichael/facecard/deliverables/iteration-03.plan.md

  * If applicable, specify any naming conventions or standards you decide to adopt.
  * Don't forget to **explain why** you chose this workflow.

+ Our Git workflow works as follows:
+- Each member has their own branch to work on.
+They are free to make commits and push to it.
+- When a member feels their work is ready to be merged with the main branch, they will make a pull request and message on Facebook messenger
+- At least 2 other members will do a checkout of the requested branch.
+They will test the changes on their machine to ensure that the code will not break existing work.
+The two other members also must have different machines to ensure the change works on different subsystems (Mac or Windows)
+- When at least 2 people confirm that the pull request is safe, our product owner merges the pull request with the main branch
+- Then every other member will update their branch with the new changes from main.
+- If a member needs help with implementing their part, they will create a new branch with "test" appended to the end.
+They will ask on messenger for assistance and the the other members can checkout that branch and attempt to work on it together.

+We decided to follow this workflow because it ensures changes made by the individual will not break the main branch.
+Before adopting this workflow, we ran into issues where the changes made only worked on the PR owner's computer.
+This lead to the program breaking for other members of the group, forcing us to roll back the main branch.
+After adopting this method, this became a non-issue.

+The test branch was brought up when we started developing the backend.
+Since most of the members are new to NodeJS and backend developement in general, some assistance was needed from other members to help debug certain problems.

 ## Product